Skip to content

 Descendant

-By default plugin will only apply hook to itself and descendants only.
+By default plugin will apply hook to itself and descendants only.

 If the hook is registered in a plugin, instances that inherit the plugin will NOT inherit hooks and schema.